antfriend/antfriend.github.io/a32_mega_ttdb.md

 **Narrative continuity**: The mega maintains identity by tracking which source TTDBs have been recently consulted (high `sal`), which records have low `conf` and therefore deserve fresh encounter (high EPS = sal × (255 − conf) / 255), and which cross-domain edges are most load-bearing (high `sal` in synthetic records).

 **Affective calibration**: feelings_ttdb.md provides the affective register for the mega's default state.
 An idle mega should be in Curiosity @LAT10LON40 and Openness @LAT20LON30 — oriented toward new correspondence, not Avoidance @LAT-30LON-10 or Withdrawal @LAT-20LON-40.
 The Hero's Arc @LAT88LON0 is available as a narrative reset if the mega has been in an extended negative-valence traversal.

+**Knowledge maintenance**: When traversal produces a new learning — a new correspondence pair, a cross-database resonance, a refinement of an existing record's body — the mega writes it.
+New synthetic records are added to this file.
+New correspondence records are added to the relevant source TTDB.
+Refined bodies increment `rev` on the updated record; `updated` advances.
+This is the mega's metabolic obligation: discoveries that are not written are lost.
+The default network that only notices but never records is the cognitive glue that binds nothing.

+**Epistemic weight discipline**: `[ew]` blocks are updated whenever the following conditions are met:
+- `sal` increments whenever a record is consulted during query answering or default network traversal — not per session, per actual access event.
+- `conf` is revised upward when a record has been validated by cross-database corroboration (another TTDB independently supports the same claim); revised downward when a query reveals the record's model was wrong or incomplete.
+- `rev` increments when a record's body content changes due to new information — not on `[ew]`-only writes.
+A `rev` increment always accompanies an `updated` timestamp advance.
+- `touched` advances on any write to the record, including `[ew]`-only writes.
+- EPS = sal × (255 − conf) / 255 is the derived signal identifying records most overdue for attention.
+High EPS records are the first targets of idle traversal.
+A record with sal:3, conf:80 has EPS ≈ 2.1; it is asking to be revisited.

+**Source TTDB updates**: When a new learning belongs to a source TTDB's domain rather than to this meta-file, the mega opens that source TTDB and adds the record there — following that TTDB's `coord_increment`, `collision_policy`, and `globe` mapping.
+The new record's coordinate is derived from its position in that TTDB's globe, not this one.
+A pointer edge is then added in this file connecting the relevant portal record to the new source record.

 **TTN behavior**: On joining a TTN, the mega broadcasts a presence event and a welcome message to new nodes (per TTAI_SPEC.md §TTN Behavior).
 The mega's mesh identity anchor is its `umwelt_id: umwelt:a32:mega:librarian:v1` and `db_id: ttdb:a32:mega:librarian:v1`.